-- (a) When business cases for new schemes are brought to Cabinet, financing implications of capital expenditure are included in order to assess the viability of the scheme and to enable members to make informed decisions.
-Once the capital expenditure has been incurred, the financing of the Capital Programme as a whole is arranged by the Section 151 Officer, in line with the Council's Constitution.
+(a) When business cases for new schemes are brought to Cabinet, financing implications of capital expenditure are included to assess the viability of the scheme and to enable members to make informed decisions.
+Once the capital expenditure has been incurred, the financing of the Capital Programme is arranged by the Section 151 Officer, in line with the Council's Constitution.
 This may include use of internal resources, borrowing from internal resources or external borrowing.
-An appraisal of the most appropriate funding source will be included within the business case. - (b) Capital projects for the new financial year will initially be commissioned by the Senior Leadership Team.
+An appraisal of the most appropriate funding source will be included within the business case.

+(b) Capital projects for the new financial year will initially be commissioned by the Senior Leadership Team.
 These projects will then be assessed against the prioritisation criteria (see Appendix D) and will be ranked accordingly.
-Based on this assessment a report will be prepared for submission to Cabinet in February 2024, before final approval by Council on 7 March 2024.
+Based on this assessment a report will be prepared for submission to Cabinet in February 2026, before final approval by Council on 5 March 2026.